This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Melt butter in a 10-inch skillet over medium-high heat.
-Add the rice and stir frequently for about 2 minutes, until lightly browned.
+• Melt the butter in a 10-inch skillet over medium-high heat.
+Add the rice and stir constantly for about 2 minutes, until the grains turn lightly golden.

-• Pour in the diced tomatoes with their juices, chicken broth, and ¼ teaspoon of salt.
+• Pour in the diced tomatoes with some of their juices, the chicken broth, and the remaining ¼ teaspoon of salt.
 Stir to combine and bring to a boil.

-• Once boiling, reduce heat to low, cover, and simmer for 25 minutes, or until the rice is tender and most of the liquid is absorbed.
+• Reduce the heat to low, cover the skillet, and simmer for 25 minutes, until the rice is tender and most of the liquid is absorbed.

 Notes

-To double this Spanish rice recipe, double the ingredients and use a larger pan.
+To double the recipe, double the ingredients and use a 12-inch pan.

 Nutrition